urbit/docs/tutorials/sail-and-udon.md

 ### Block Quote

-A section of text with the first line beginning with `>` and a space, and each successive newline indented by two spaces yields a `<blockquote>` HTML element.
+A section of text with the first line beginning with `>` and a space, and each successive newline indented by two spaces, yields a `<blockquote>` HTML element.
 This block quote can itself contain more Udon, including more block quotes to render nested levels of quotation.